-Tesla stock roars back after Elon's SEC deal
+Tesla stock roars back after Elon Musk's SEC deal

 It is set to release third quarter production numbers that will show whether the production level it reached at the end of the second quarter -- when it produced 5,000 Model 3 cars a week -- was a blip or sustainable.

---Jackie Wattles contributed to this report.
+— CNN's Jackie Wattles contributed to this report.